Regis de Ramel: Philanthropy

 de Ramel has served on the board of F. H. Prince & Co.
-He currently serves on the boards of: The Stratus Foundation, created from the Prince Charitable Foundations in 2006; Washington College, Chestertown, MD; Gould Academy and Oliver Hazard Perry Rhode Island (OHPRI) Education at Sea; and The Tower Hill School in Wilmington, DE.
+He currently serves on the boards of: The Tower Hill School in Wilmington, DE; The Intercollegiate Studies Institute in Wilmington, DE; and the Stratus Foundation, created from the Prince Charitable Foundations in 2006.
+He previously served on the boards of Washington College, Chestertown, MD; Gould Academy and Oliver Hazard Perry Rhode Island (OHPRI) Education at Sea.